ViktoriiaStrinadko/data_analysis_course/README.md

-# data_analysis_course
+# Data analyst
-Projects solved while passing a Data Analysis course at Yandex.Practicum.
+## Description:
+The repository contains projects of the Data Analyst course (Yandex.Practicum).